 - The panel deliberates about both the written thesis and the candidate’s grasp of related issues in the oral component.
 This final deliberation is key to the award.
 Remembering that the written thesis is more heavily weighted than the oral component, the panel awards Honors or No Honors.

 - If an award of Honors is made but the panel finds an unacceptable number of errors in spelling, grammar, usage, or typing, it may make the award conditional upon corrections.
-(See Honors Guidelines, page 7.)
-No substantial changes may be made in content or text of the thesis.
+(See Honors Guidelines, page 16.)
+No substantial changes may be made to the content or text of the thesis.

-- The chair of the honors panel marks the Panel Evaluation Form and the examiners sign it.
+- The chair of the honors panel submits the electronic Panel Evaluation Form and the form is forwarded to the other examiners to sign it.

 - The chair asks the candidate and advisor to rejoin the group.